iterative/katacoda-scenarios/get-started/sharing/step1.md

 # Setup a data storage

-A _data storage_ is nothing but a but a backup place for `.dvc/cache/`.
-For analogy with `git remote`, data storages are managed with `dvc remote`.
-However, similar to a Git remote repository which can be a local directory, a DVC data storage can also be a local directory.
+A _data storage_ is just a backup place for `.dvc/cache/`.
+Similarly to `git remote`, data storages are managed with `dvc remote`.
+And just like a Git remote can be a local directory, a DVC data storage can also be a local directory.

 `dvc remote list`{{execute}}